Skip to main content

 ROIC vs ROE

 Return on equity (ROE) measures how much profit equity holders receive relative to their stake.
 A company can boost ROE simply by taking on more debt, which reduces equity while potentially lifting net income.
-ROIC avoids this distortion because its denominator includes both equity and debt, making it harder to game through leverage.
+ROIC avoids this distortion because its denominator includes both equity and debt, making it harder to game through use.

 Practical Uses of ROIC